World News | NYC Sightseeing Helicopter Plunges into River, Killing 6, Including Family of Spanish Tourists | LatestLY

 New York, Apr 11 (AP) A New York City sightseeing helicopter broke apart in midair Thursday and crashed upside-down into the Hudson River, killing the pilot and a family of five Spanish tourists in the latest US aviation disaster, officials said.

-The victims included Siemens executive Agustin Escobar, his wife, Merce Camprubi Montal, and three children, in addition to the pilot, a person briefed on the investigation told The Associated Press.
+The victims included Siemens executive Agustin Escobar, his wife, Merce Camprubi Montal, a global manager at an energy technology company, and three children, in addition to the pilot, a person briefed on the investigation told The Associated Press.
 The person could not discuss details of the investigation publicly and spoke to the AP on condition of anonymity.

 Photos posted on the helicopter company's website showed the couple and their children smiling as they boarded just before the flight took off.

-Mayor Eric Adams said the flight began at a downtown heliport around 3 pm and the bodies — had been recovered and removed from the water.
-The flight north along the Manhattan skyline and then back south toward the Statue of Liberty lasted less than 18 minutes.
+The flight departed a downtown heliport around 3 p.m. and lasted less than 18 minutes.
+Radar data showed it flew north along the Manhattan skyline and then back south toward the Statue of Liberty.

 Dani Horbiak was at her Jersey City home when she heard what sounded like “several gunshots in a row, almost, in the air.”
 She looked out her window and saw the chopper "splash in several pieces into the river.”